adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 If you're interested in these concepts, see below for links for Further Reading, but for now let's dive into the data and code.

 ### Chemical Data: Parents and Transformation Products
 Löffler et al. worked with a total of 56 TPs manually curated from the literature.
-They list these TP compounds in their [Supplementary Table S1 and S2](https://pubs.acs.org/doi/suppl/10.1021/acs.est.2c09854/suppl_file/es2c09854_si_002.xlsx) with plenty of details on provenance and quantified concentrations in the environment - a huge feat in itself.
-However, as I wanted to quickly spin up some cheminformatics analysis, I think the way this information was conveyed could be improved in the future.
-(I wrote about this topic 2+ years ago [here](https://adelenel.ai/communicatingenvchem/).)

-That said, I tried getting structure info from the TP names listed in Table S2 by various methods - doing a batch search on CompTox (only 11 structures in the result), doing a Synonym search on PubChem...but none were very successful.
-Probably the best way is to ask the authors for a list of SMILES or InChIKeys :)
+They list these TP compounds in their Supplementary Information, including structure information in the form of SMILES and InChIKeys in Table S3 (XLSX).

+It's great that people have started doing this now (I wrote about this topic 2+ years ago [here](https://adelenel.ai/communicatingenvchem/).
+However as I wanted to spin up some quick cheminformatics analysis, a CSV or TXT file instead of XLSX would have been a bit more helpful for easier reading into Python or R without having to do any extra manual steps to pre-process the data (plus, XLSX is technically a proprietary format).

+As an example of what I mean, check out this [TXT file](https://pubs.acs.org/doi/suppl/10.1021/acs.est.2c00321/suppl_file/es2c00321_si_001.txt) I prepared for the SI of our review on UVCBs.

 ### Cheminformatics Approach: MCS Tanimoto Similarity between Parents and TPs
 The authors calculated the **structural similarity between TPs and their respective parent compounds**, then classified them as either 'similar' or 'dissimilar' according to a similarity score threshold.
 In their approach, whether a parent-TP pair is similar or dissimilar affects their Risk Assessment results (see below).